rnichols2023/Python/README.md

 [Calculating How Many Female Customers Are in the Tips Data Set](https://github.com/rnichols2023/Python/blob/main/pandas9.py)\
 [Using groupby() to Find the Mean of the total_bill_per_day Column in the Tips Data Set](https://github.com/rnichols2023/Python/blob/main/pandas10.py)\
 [In the Tips Data Set: Group tips by day and smoker columns and aggregate tips sum by both](https://github.com/rnichols2023/Python/blob/main/pandas11.py)
+## MatPlotLib
+### Problem 1: Import Matplotlib's pyplot and generate a simple line chart plotting the values [1, 2, 3, 4, 5] on the y axis and the values [0, 1, 2, 3, 4] on the x axis.
+Add a title, "Simple Line Chart" and label the x and y axes appropriately.
+[Problem 1 Code](